Yoliste/gpx_to_mini_gps/README.md

 ## Import the waypoint file to a Matsutec GPS

 Serial connection (e.g. with screen, minicom or Putty), baud rate 38400.

+## Features to be added

+This script could theoretically support other brands of GPS but I don't have those, but if you provide me with specs of the needed output I can try to look into it.